chetnashah/javawork/Gradlework/gradleBasics.md

 ```

 `Binary plugins`: Binary plugins are classes that implement the Plugin interface and adopt a programmatic approach to manipulating the build.
-Binary plugins can reside within a build script, within the project hierarchy or externally in a plugin jar.
+Binary plugins can reside within a build script, within the project hierarchy or externally in a plugin jar. **You apply plugins by their plugin id, which is a globally unique identifier, or name, for plugins**

 You apply plugins by their plugin `id`, which is a globally unique identifier, or name, for plugins.
 Core Gradle plugins are special in that they provide short names, such as 'java' for the core JavaPlugin.
 ```groovy